Slater and Gordon launches asbestos register

 Asbestos sufferer John Steele, who has been a campaigner on this issue, used today’s launch to repeat calls to have basic training and education for young workers and apprentices improved.

 “Many young trade workers are not aware of the dangers that they coming into at work and many are afraid to speak up against their boss, particularly those in small workplaces,” Mr Steele said.

 “Training for apprentices should be made compulsory in the TAFE system in Victoria and it should be comprehensive.

-“If we are serious about stopping the next wave of asbestos victims, we would improve our training and education in this area.
+“If we are serious about stopping the next wave of asbestos victims, we should improve our training and education in this area."

 “Asbestos is a dangerous product and it should be properly regulated.”

 Mr Steele said the issue was not restricted to workers, as many young people who purchased older homes in Victoria and wanted to do their own renovations were also putting their health at risk.

 Young AMWU member Peter Mahoney was unknowingly exposed to asbestos about three years ago while demolishing the inside of an engineering factory in Bayswater.